-A company residing in the Sirius Innovation and Technology Center (INTC) plans to conduct experiments on primate cloning to create new drugs and treatments.
-In particular, scientists intend to focus on improving the efficiency of reproductive technologies for humans.
+A company that is a resident of the Sirius Innovation and Technology Center (INTC) plans to conduct experiments on cloning primates to create new drugs and treatments.
+In particular, scientists intend to focus on improving the effectiveness of reproductive technologies for humans.

-Scientists plan to use them to study the development of embryos and genetic diseases.
+Scientists plan to use them to study the processes of embryo development and genetic diseases.
 The data obtained will be used to develop new drugs and test treatments.

 According to Alexander Kuznetsov, CEO of Artklontek, researchers intend to develop methods in experiments involving monkeys that will help increase the effectiveness of reproductive technologies for humans.